irisrocio1979/MyWorld/README.md

 Developed using WebRTC for real-time collaboration, the game allows a second player to view the gameplay on a PC.

 ### Requirements
-To run this example, you’ll need:
+To run this example, you’ll need Python 3
-- Python 3
-- Unity Version 2022.2.0f1 or higher
-- Magic Leap Hub
-- Magic Leap Unity Examples Project
-- A Magic Leap 1 device that has Developer Mode enabled

 ### Running the Example Scene
 To run the WebRTC example, you need to set up two parts - the server on your computer, and the scene on your device.
 This section goes over both parts.
 #### Set up the Server